‘Black Panther’ debuts at top of Chinese mainland box office to mixed reviews

-Promotional material for Black Panther Photo:ICBlack Panther, Marvel's first black superhero blockbuster, took in an estimated 150 million yuan ($23.7 million) in the Chinese mainland on Sunday for a weekend gross of more than 460 million yuan, allowing it to top the box office in China during its debut weekend.
+Black Panther, Marvel's first black superhero blockbuster, took in 108 million yuan ($17 million) in the Chinese mainland on Sunday for a weekend gross of more than 421 million yuan, allowing it to top the box office in China during its debut weekend.

-Featuring a predominately black cast and a story about the rise of the new superhero king of the fictional African country of Wakanda, the film will surpass Spider-man: Homecoming to lay claim to the third highest opening for a Marvel film in the Chinese mainland following Avengers: Age of Ultron and Captain America: Civil War if the box office actually perform as estimated.
+Featuring a predominately black cast and a story about the rise of the new superhero king of the fictional African country of Wakanda, the film claimed the fourth highest opening for a Marvel film in the Chinese mainland following Spider-man: Homecoming, Avengers: Age of Ultron and Captain America: Civil War.

 Mediocre reviews